TrevorPoon/llm-self-play-liquidhaskell/src/Self-Play/SHQ/task.md

 In the SInQ self-play setup, each round of adapter training for Alice is begun from the original base checkpoint, not from the adapter produced in the previous round.
 Concretely:

-“Each of Alice’s training runs starts from the baseline gpt-4o-mini-2024-07-18 checkpoint rather than the previous fine-tuned checkpoint, but we accumulate instances to be used as training examples between rounds.” arxiv.org
+“Each of Alice’s training runs starts from the baseline rather than the previous fine-tuned checkpoint, but we accumulate instances to be used as training examples between rounds.”

 The rationale is that, by always re-initializing from the same base model and re-training on the cumulative pool of examples (including newly generated hard cases), you avoid: